FernVR/mosaic/README.md

 ![navigation-bug](./assets/images/readme/nav-bug.png)

--   A white border displays when I try to view the site on landscape mode on my phone.
-I have tested on other devices and it seems to be only my phone (iphone 12 Pro) that is having this issue.
+-   A white border displays when I try to view the site on landscape mode on a mobile device.
+I'm still not sure how to fix it, googling and reading but can't really find anything that solves it.

 ![mobile-bug](./assets/images/readme/mobile-bug.jpg)